GoogleChrome/web.dev/src/site/content/en/blog/world-wide-maze/index.md

 {% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/t5u9aStKeVDgRVuj0lgJ.png", alt="ALT_TEXT_HERE", width="500", height="156" %}
 </figure>

-Finally, this graph shows the results of avoiding latency by having the server send out dummy data.
+Finally, this graph shows the results of avoiding latency by having the server send out placeholder data.
 While it doesn't perform quite as well as using the Japanese server, it's clear that the input intervals remain relatively stable at around 100ms.

 ### A bug?